langchain4j/langchain4j/docs/docs/integrations/language-models/google-ai-gemini.md

 ## Python code execution

-Beyond function calling, Google AI Gemini allows to create and execute Python code in a sandboxed environement.
+Beyond function calling, Google AI Gemini allows to create and execute Python code in a sandboxed environment.
-This is particulary interesting for situations where more advanced calculations or logic is needed.
+This is particularly interesting for situations where more advanced calculations or logic is needed.

 ```java
 ChatLanguageModel gemini = GoogleAiGeminiChatModel.builder()